-Abuse Type Initial Level o Case Worker Interventions Client Level of Engagement Outcome Level Self-Neglect 1.
-In-Crisis.
-2. Vulnerable.
-3. N/A - Not alleged and evidence of harm.
-(Refer to Outco Level for definitions) inaccessible, etc.3.
-Remedy is available, but will only partially correct the situation.
+Abuse Type Initial Level of Harm Case Worker Interventions Client Level of Engagement Outcome Level Self-Neglect In-Crisis.
+Vulnerable.
+N/A - Not alleged and no evidence of harm.
+(Refer to Outcome Level for definitions) Remedy is not available, or not possible.
+Remedy is available but not practical, e.g. too expensive, inaccessible, etc. Remedy is available, but will only partially correct the situation.
+Remedy available, and remedies the abusive situation.
+N/A - Remedy not needed, because this is not an area of risk.
 Declines all interventions.
 Partially engaged with services.
 Agrees with services and remedies being proposed.
 Actively engaged in seeking advice and pursuing remedies.
 Not Applicable In-Crisis, e.g. Significant evidence of lack of self-care or financial mismanagement that is resulting in extreme health/safety hazard(s) to the client, or substantial real or personal property loss.
 Vulnerable, e.g. Evidence of lack of self-care or financial mismanagement that is resulting in moderate health/safety hazard to the client or real or personal property loss.
 Stable, e.g. Housing/environment may not be ideal but there is no evidence of health/safety hazard(s) to the client, and client's real or personal property is adequately managed.
 Safe, e.g. Client is engaged with a safety plan, which may include caregiver support, and there is no evidence of health/safety hazard(s) to the client.
 Thriving, e.g. Caretaker(s) accesses available resources that improve the quality of care and functional ability of the client, e.g. client resides in a safe and nurturing environment.